If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The Mann Lake HH160 Hand Extractor is a stainless steel tangential honey extractor.
 It is built by Mann Lake, a reputable beekeeping supplies company based in the USA.
-This employee owned company has quite a footprint in the beekeeping industry.
+This employee-owned company has quite a footprint in the beekeeping industry.
 Its numerous beekeeping products are used the world over by beekeepers.
 The Mann Lake hand extractor is a durable manual extractor with a solid build.

 About the Mann Lake HH160 Stainless Steel Hand Extractor

 The Mann Lake HH160 Stainless Steel Hand Extractor works well for beekeepers with any size frames in their beehives.
 The extractor holds varying numbers of frames at a time, with the total depending on the size of your frames.
 The extractor can hold a maximum of 6 shallow frames at a time.
-When the frames are medium or deep sized, the extractor can hold a maximum of 3 frames.
-As with any tangential extractor, this Mann Lake extractor requires you to flip the frames for extraction of honey on both sides.
+When the frames are medium or deep-sized, the extractor can hold a maximum of 3 frames.
+As with any tangential extractor, this Mann Lake extractor requires you to flip the frames for the extraction of honey on both sides.

-Bold yellow detailing in yellow is seen on extractor, in stark contrast to its metallic grey color conferred by its stainless steel exterior.
+Bold yellow detailing in yellow is seen on the extractor, in stark contrast to its metallic grey color conferred by its stainless steel exterior.
 The crank and honey gate are detailed in yellow.
 This color scheme adds a little spice and makes the extractor rather attractive.
 The Mann Lake logo is featured on one side of the extractor above the honey gate.

-As the name implies, a hand cranking mechanism is employed with this extractor.
+As the name implies, a hand-cranking mechanism is employed with this extractor.
 It is simple and straightforward to use.
 It manages to achieve a good speed of rotation without tiring you out.
 The speed achieved with the hand crank removes honey from your frames very well.
 The cranking mechanism of the extractor sits on a ball bearing at the bottom.

 During cranking, Mann Lake advises that you cover the extractor.
 A top lid comes with the extractor for this purpose.
-The clear plastic lid is divided in two halves.
+The clear plastic lid is divided into two halves.
 Each half attaches to the extractor top along the crank mechanism.
 Covering the extractor is important for your safety.

 Assembly of the Mann Lake HH160 Hand Extractor uses screws and Allen wrenches.
-All the nuts, screws and bolts needed to assemble the extractor are in the package you get on purchase.
+All the nuts, screws, and bolts needed to assemble the extractor are in the package you get on purchase.
 Two Allen wrenches are included as well.
 If you notice any parts of the cranking mechanism not working, investigate the tightness of nuts and bolts in different areas of the mechanism.
 They need periodic re-tightening.

 Pros and Cons

 - Thick 26 gauge stainless steel is used to make the extractor.
-It is durable, strong and does not dent easily.
+It is durable, strong, and does not dent easily.